Exante vs Plus500, 2023 Update

 Benefits of Exante and Plus500 Compared

-Exante offers a minimum deposit of $11700 while Plus500 offers a $100 minimum deposit.
+Exante offers a minimum deposit of $11700 while Plus500 has a $100 minimum deposit.

 Why smaller minimum deposits are good and how Exante and Plus500 compare